Xqhare/nyx/design/design.md

 		Nyx queries data once per second (This could be done in a seperate thread) Timestamps for systemdata only need seconds to be unique.
 Especially since other computation time could impact the polling rate.

-Ref F (Appstate):
+Ref E (Appstate):

-F1: Using Vec or VecDeque create the need to clone data, which isn't desirable.
+E1: Using Vec or VecDeque create the need to clone data, which isn't desirable.
 	After consulting with google and bard, I have come to the conclusion that a singly linked list seemst to be the best move for a copyable list perfect for my needs. f64 can be copyied, I checked.
 		singly linked lists seem to not be a part of the std library -> Something to implement myself, nice!